Croatia Vacation Planning Best Trip to Croatia

 Croatia Airlines, Split Airport, Split, Croatia

 Most travelers will arrive to Croatia by plane, likely from another European destination.
-The Zagreb Airport and Split Airport are the two busiest in Croatia.
-Dubrovnik, Zadar, Osijek, Brac and Pula also have airports, but most flights to these destinations are extremely seasonal.
+The Zagreb and Split airports are the two busiest in the country.

 Croatia by Boat